GauravKathe/Yogi-Group/README.md

 # Yogi-Group
-# 🚜 Rajvin Machinery Tracker
+# 🚜 Yogi Group Machinery Tracker

-**Rajvin Machinery Tracker** is a mobile application built for **Rajvin Enterprises** to digitize and streamline machinery operation tracking.
+**Yogi Group Machinery Tracker** is a mobile application built for **Yogi Group** to digitize and streamline machinery operation tracking.
 The app replaces traditional paper-based methods with a secure, real-time, cloud-connected system using **Flutter** and **Firebase**.
 It enables operators and admins to manage machinery usage, diesel logs, and site data efficiently — anytime, anywhere.

 ---